 There are two prevailing ways to measure the energy efficiency of the cooling portion of an HVAC system.
 Air conditioning efficiency is especially important to us in Houston, TX, as it seems we use it nearly year-round.
 The two measures are SEER and EER.
 The association that determines the efficiency of systems in the US is AHRI (Air Conditioning and Heating Institute).
 This institute is a trade association that represents equipment manufacturers.

-For some reason along the way our industry agreed to measure air conditioning efficiency in two manners instead of just one.
-We use SEER and EER to measure Air Conditioning efficiency.
-Think of these as MPGs for your air conditioning unit.
-There is a problem with this.
-Aside from confusing people with two measures these two sytems are not equally created.
-One is a better measure, especially for us hotter states like Texas, while the other is seemingly a lesser measure.
-Even still SEER, the ‘lesser’ measure, has risen to dominate the efficiency vocabulary of our industry.
+For some reason along the way, our industry agreed to measure air conditioning efficiency in two manners instead of just one.
+We use SEER and EER to measure air conditioning efficiency.
+There is a problem with this: aside from confusing people with two measures, these two systems are not equally created.
+One is a better measure, especially for hotter states like Texas, while the other is seemingly a lesser measure.
+SEER, the “lesser” measure, has risen to dominate the efficiency vocabulary of our industry despite this.
 Why?
 Are HVAC contractors as a result not always providing customers with the absolute best product?

 SEER = Seasonal Energy Efficiency Rating